jaredaritter/restaurant-homepage/README.md

 # Restaurant Homepage

-- Homepage, Menu, and Contact pages
+- TOP project to build a restaurant homepage.
+Project contains Homepage, Menu, and Contact pages for a latin food restaurant.

 ## Project Details